TataSher/ControLLyfe-ReactNative/README.md

+## How to run this app

+npm i
+make sure the server is running expo start

 ## Setting up a react-natvie app

 Make sure you have xCode installed on your device, this serves as a simulator for react native apps